siva-edaichamy/network-intrusion-demo/README.md

 ## 🔧 Configuration

-All configuration is in two places:
+All configurations are in two places:
 - **`.env`**: Credentials and connection strings (sensitive)
 - **`config/config.yaml`**: Application settings (non-sensitive)